 Evidentiary data for ECG or other physiological waveforms are defined in a separate format specification, Waveform Content Module (WCM).
-WCM evidentiary data can optionally be included in ACM Report Alert [PCD-04] messages and optionally processed by the Alert Manager into evidentiary data and/or graphical snippet attachments to the Disseminate Alert [PCD-06] message.
+WCM evidentiary data can optionally be included in ACM Report Alert [PCD-04] messages and optionally processed by the Alert Manager into evidentiary data and/or graphical snippet attachments to the Disseminate Alert

+860 Manager into evider [PCD-06] message.